Usmanzahidcode/laravel-custom-make/readme.md

 ```bash
 php artisan make:custom service AuthService
 ```
-This will generate `app/Services/MyAwesomeService.php` using the corresponding stub.
+This will generate `app/Services/AuthService.php` using the corresponding stub.

 ### Use Cases

 This package is ideal for:

-- Adding new custom generators like Service, Action, Repository, etc.
+- Adding new custom generators like Services, DTOs, Repositories, etc.
 - Replacing or extending Laravel's default generators.
 - Creating advanced stubs with pre-defined methods, fields, or logic.